 Directions to Trailhead

 To get there from the Powell River Visitor Centre take a left on Joyce Avenue and head south toward Thunder Bay, then turn left onto Highway 101.
 Drive for approximately 30 minutes along the highway.
-Shortly after passing the bridge over Eagle River, take a right turn onto Loubert Road and then another right on to Old Schoolhouse Road.
-Park here and walk around the last house at the end of the road to find the trail head.
+Shortly after passing the bridge over Lois/Eagle River, take a right turn onto Loubert Road.
+Turn right at the bottom of the hill to stay on Loubert and park at the pullout beside the mailboxes.
+Park nose in to leave more space for others.

 The trails of the Sunshine Coast offer a wide array of experiences for travellers of all levels and walks of life.
 Ranging in length, difficulty, and experience, the trails on the Sunshine Coast are the epitome of the pristine beauty and epic landscapes of British Columbia.